How to Replace a Small Shower

 Replacing a small shower is also a great time to think about updating an entire small bathroom space.
 This project transformed the client’s entire bathroom from drab and dingy to bright and cheery.

-A small shower replacement renovation and bathroom design refresh that’s now both stylish AND guaranteed waterproof for a lifetime.
+A renovation to replace a small shower and refresh a vanity that’s now both stylish AND guaranteed waterproof for a lifetime.
 Not bad for a 10-day project.

 The clients were extremely happy with the results as described in their review: